NABEEL004/IE4717_DentalClinic/README.md

 7. assume doctors have unique name(they cant have the same name)

-8. implementation of logout button has been done and styling of logout button is left.
+8. implementation of logout button has been done and styling of logout button is left, styling of appointment and styling of appointment-details page!

 TODO: